winglang/wing/README.md

 #### 4.6.3 Struct Expansion

-If the last argument of a function type is a struct, then the struct in the call is "expandable" with a special `:` syntax.
+If the last argument of a function call is a struct, then the struct in the call is "expandable" with a special `:` syntax.
 In this calling signature, order of struct members do not matter.
+Partial struct expansion is not allowed.

 ```TS
 struct MyStruct {